 Five ingredients create a delicious and simple main course in just 12 minutes.
 What excuse do you have to not cook dinner tonight?

-When Jess Shadbolt and Clare de Boer from New York’s King restaurant have saltimbocca on their menu, it’s usually a bird that’s a little fancier than chicken, but this version is perfect in its simplicity.
+When Jess Shadbolt and Clare de Boer from New York’s King restaurant have saltimbocca on their menu, it’s usually a bird that’s a little fancier than chicken, but this adaptation of their dish is perfect in its simplicity.

 Slather this chicken liver mousse on toast with cucumbers for a light lunch, or serve it with crostini as a party snack.

-Japanese eggplant hold their shape and texture a little better when stir fried, but if you can only get your hands on Italian, those’ll work fine, too.
+Japanese eggplant hold their shape and texture a little better when stir-fried in this dish, but if you can only get your hands on Italian, those’ll work fine, too.

-Don’t skip the matzoh meal and a bit of schmaltz in these latkes for a richer taste.
-And of course, don’t forget to serve with plenty of applesauce and sour cream.
+Don’t skip the matzoh meal and a bit of schmaltz, which give these latkes a richer taste.
+And sure, it adds to the ingredient list, but latkes wouldn't be the same without applesauce and sour cream for serving.